isabella232/asset-compute.en/help/contribute-to-compute-service.md

 description: Contribute to open source components of Asset Compute Service.
 ---

+**TBD**

+- link to Firefly open soruce components as well
+   - e.g. bug in `aio` can be reported in firefly repos
+   - while bug in asset-compute-sdk or devtool goes into the relevant repos from Nui

 # Contribute {#contribute}

 Asset Compute Service extensibility is developed under an open development model on [github.com/adobe](https://github.com/adobe) that welcomes contributions from extension developers.
 All components relevant to developing, building and testing custom workers are open source.
 A few ways in which you can contribute are: